What is

 Some children and young people diagnosed with the disease have varying degrees of intellectual disability.
 Another characteristic of the disease is a resistance to certain hormones that occur naturally in the body.

 Acrodysostosis is believed to be caused by mutations in the PRKAR1A gene (type 1) or the PDE4D gene (type 2), although this is not known for certain.
 These mutations usually occur sporadically and are not passed down through families.
+It is likely that additional forms of acrodysostosis exist.

 Signs and symptoms

-Although certain characteristic and symptoms are known to be indicators of acrodysostosis, there’s a lot about the disease that is not yet fully understood.
+Although certain characteristics and symptoms are known to be indicators of acrodysostosis, there’s a lot about the disease that is not yet fully understood.
 It’s important to note that affected individuals may not have all of the symptoms listed below.

 Skeletal malformations